LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/introduction.md

 <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/kb_intentAssociation.png">

 * **Knowledge Base Intents**: Select if this if you're using intents (i.e., intent qualifiers) that reside in the article itself.
 * **Domain Intents**: Select this if you're using intents from a domain that's defined in Intent Builder.
+Then specify the domain.

 #### Choosing between Knowledge Base intents and Domain intents

-With Domain intents, you can use LivePerson NLU v1, LivePerson NLU v2, or a third-party NLU engine for intent matching.
-See [here](intent-builder-natural-language-understanding.html#livepersons-nlu-engine) for information on the differences between LivePerson NLU v1 and v2.
+With Domain intents, you can use any of the following [NLU engines](intent-builder-natural-language-understanding.html) for intent matching:
+* LivePerson NLU v1
+* LivePerson NLU v2
+* A third-party NLU engine

+Domain intents make it possible for you to use the same domain in multiple ways: in knowledge bases, bots, or other features like Intent Analyzer.

 Knowledge Base intents are a *legacy feature* that uses the LivePerson NLU v1 engine for intent matching.
+Knowledge Base intents don't allow for reuse, as the intent qualifiers themselves are defined within the articles in the knowledge base.

 ### Languages